menacit/practical_cryptography_course/resources/labs/pwd_hash/README.md

 - Documentation of changes made in the web server's source code to implement password hashing
 - Demonstration of how the implemented changes improve security of the service ("before and after")

-Optionally, describe the security benefits of password salting in 500 characters or more ("VG)".
+For "VG", describe the security benefits of password salting in 500 characters or more.

 The lab report should be provided as a plain text file (".txt"), Markdown document or PDF file.
 In addition to the report, all lab files that have been changed (scripts, configuration sets, etc.)